We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 For example, if you look at the Rapaport diamond price list (the prices are changing, but let’s use the example they have in the video), you can see that the average price for a VS1, D color diamond is 59 (in 100s for 0.70ct to 0.89ct diamonds).
 For a diamond of the same clarity in an F color grade, it’s 52, making the F color grade about 12% cheaper.

 In practice, the difference isn’t always this big.
-For example, the 0.80 carat, D color, VS2 clarity round diamond from James Allen only cost less than 9% more than this diamond from James Allen of equal quality in the F color grade
+For example, the 0.80 carat, D color, VS2 clarity round diamond from Blue Nile only cost only 10% more than this diamond from Blue Nile of equal quality in the F color grade

 In short, the F color grade is slightly more affordable than the D color grade.
 However, the price difference isn’t as big as you might expect, at least for diamonds in the ~1 carat range.